How do you attract the right type of clients to your business?

 This seems pretty obvious, but you’d be surprised how few companies actually spend time on this critical first step.

 There’s no way to effectively target your marketing efforts until you know who you’re trying to attract to your business.
 The clearer you are on who your ideal client is, the more targeted and more effective your marketing...and the lower your acquisition costs!

-As a starting point to identifying your ideal client, think about who you currently do business with.
+As a start point, think about who you currently do business with.
 Can they be segmented into specific groups?
-If yes, which groups brings you the most revenue?
+Which groups bring you the most revenue?
 Which clients stay with you longest, return more frequently, or spend more money?
 Who do you and your people like dealing with?

-You may need to put in a little bit of work, but clearly identifying your ideal client will put you further ahead than your competition, and most other businesses.
+You may need to put in a little bit of work, but clearly identifying your ideal client will put you further ahead than most of your competition.

 Really understand their pain

-Remember, this isn’t about you.
-Your marketing messages should be about their challenges, their pains and how your solution can help them.
+Your marketing messages should be about their challenges and pains, and how your solution can help them.

 Gather information from online forums they access, publications they feature in, groups they belong to, or websites they frequent?
 What kind of questions are they asking?
 What issues are they raising?
 What frustrates them?
 What do they consider good and poor service?
 What needs do they have that are not currently being satisfied?

-What do you offer that can help them overcome their key challenges or alleviate their primary pains?
-That’s the question you need to ask yourself.
+What do you offer that can help them overcome their challenges or solve their problems?

 What is it you do better than anyone else?
 Why should your ideal client buy from you and not a competitor?
 What benefits would having your product or service bring to their business?

 Again, don’t just ask your people.
-Ask your existing clients what value you bring.
+Ask your existing clients.
 Particularly those that match your ideal client profile.
-What elements of your product or service make you stand apart from others?

 Position yourself as the answer